 #18 - In 2017, the U.S. produced 268 million tonnes of waste.
 By 2018, the number rose to 292.4 million

 As the largest consumer market, the US is the end destination of many products from around the world.
 These items eventually end up in landfills, and they can cause hazardous environmental pollution.
-Many of these products contain toxic substances, which can cause air pollution, land pollution, and water pollution.
+Many of these products contain toxic substances.
+Toxic pollution affects the air, land, and water.

 #19 - There are about 1270 landfills in the United States alone8